BharathR8/Forkify/README.md

 Technologies: JavaScript(ES6), AJAX, HTML5,CSS3

 How to run the application:
-Go to the Forkify folder ->  Open the dist folder -> Click on the index.html file
+Download the Project -> Go to the Forkify folder ->  Open the dist folder -> Click on the index.html file